in , ,

 Type 2 Diabetes Medications

-The ADA 2023 statement regarding pharmacological approach and Type 2 Diabetes Medications are summarized and presented in a simplified form here [Ref].
+The ADA 2023 statement regarding the pharmacological approach and Type 2 Diabetes Medications is summarized and presented in a simplified form here [Ref].

-It is recommended for all individuals with Type 2 diabetes to follow a healthy lifestyle, focuse on body weight, and perform regular exercise.
+It is recommended for all individuals with Type 2 diabetes to follow a healthy lifestyle, focus on body weight, and perform regular exercise.

-Type 2 diabetes medications should also be tailored to ensure cardioprotective, kidney protection, and vascular protection.
+Type 2 diabetes medications should also be tailored to ensure cardioprotective, kidney, and vascular protection.

-Treatment goals should be defined and medications should be adjusted to achieve the target A1C and blood glucose levels.
+Treatment goals should be defined, and medications adjusted to achieve the target A1C and blood glucose levels.

 Summary of the ADA 2023 Diabetes Medications Recommendations: